tounano/hyperquext/README.md

 ##Final words

-This module is under heavy development, and my hope is that other devs would be able to joing this project and together we'll create the best `web scraping` platform out there.
+This module is under heavy development, and my hope is that other devs would be able to join this project and together we'll create the best `web scraping` platform out there.

 Special thanks to [substack](https://github.com/substack) for the big inspiration from his [hyperquest](https://github.com/substack/hyperquest)